voges/calq/README.md

 ## Documentation

-The Doxygen documentation of the CALQ library is available at https://voges.github.io/calq/.
+The Doxygen documentation of the CALQ library (i.e., the documentation of all source code in ``source/libs/calq/``) is available at https://voges.github.io/calq/.

 ## Who do I talk to?